alan-turing-institute/ice-station-zebra/README.md

 - `--force-reset`: Clear existing progress tracker and start from part 1.
 Anemoi will check whether you have the data already and continue.
 - `--dataset <name>`: Run only a single dataset by name (useful when you have multiple datasets in your config)
 - `--total-parts <n>`: Override the computed total number of parts (useful if you want to split differently than the default) Otherwise determine in your data yaml or local yaml.
-- `--force-overwrite`: Delete the dataset directory before loading (use with caution!)
+- `--overwrite`: Delete the dataset directory before loading (use with caution!)

 #### Examples